Azure/azure-sphere-samples/Samples/ExternalMcuUpdateNrf52/README.md

 Your product may incorporate other MCUs with your Azure Sphere device, and [those other MCUs may require updates](https://docs.microsoft.com/azure-sphere/deployment/external-mcu-update).
 Assuming the other MCUs permit updates to be loaded over the connection you establish with the Azure Sphere device, for example over UART, you can use the Azure Sphere device to securely deliver those updates.

 This reference solution demonstrates how you might deploy an update to an external MCU device using Azure Sphere.
-This solution deploys firmware to the Nordic nRF52 Development Kit over UART from the Azure Sphere MT3620 board.
+This solution contains an Azure Sphere app that deploys firmware to the Nordic nRF52 Development Kit over UART.
+This app can itself be updated remotely via [over-the-air updates](https://docs.microsoft.com/en-us/azure-sphere/deployment/deployment-overview), ensuring that the software versions of this app and the MCU firmware are always in sync.

 ## Preparation

-This reference solution requires the following:
+This reference solution uses [beta APIs](https://docs.microsoft.com/azure-sphere/app-development/use-beta) and requires the following:

-- Azure Sphere SDK version 18.11 or above.
+- Azure Sphere SDK version 19.02 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 - Azure Sphere MT3620 board
 - Nordic nRF52 BLE development board
 - Jumper wires to connect the boards